Complete Golf Store Business Logo

 First, you can connect the launch monitor to your computer via a USB cable.
 This is the easiest and most common way in the majority of launch monitors.
 The launch monitor communicates to your computer as an output device.

-As it's the most user-friendly and highly recommended launch monitor, we will use the Skytrak Launch Monitor as an example for the ease of connectivity and setup.
+As it’s the most user-friendly and highly recommended launch monitor, we will use the Skytrak Launch Monitor as an example for ease of connectivity and setup.

 In addition to the unit itself, the Skytrack launch monitor is packed with a wall charger, quick start guide, and a USB cable.

 Setting up your SkyTrak for the first time will require you to charge your unit for at least 6 hours before the first connection.
-The next thing to do is download the SkyTrak app to your device (Available for PC, iPad, and Android phones), then you need to register your SkyTrak unit to the application.
+The next thing to do is download the SkyTrak app to your device (Available for PC, iPad, and Android phones), then you need to register your SkyTrak unit through the application.

 Please note that SkyTrak offers a free 30-day membership trial giving you access to the basic driving range and practice session settings.
 Once your trial ends, you will need to complete your registration by following the app help and the included guide.